Are you selling the future?

 Some teams sell only features in (and appeal to problems solved by) the current version.
-This mitigates the risk of false promises, but puts the company at a disadvantage to competitors who have (or are willing to talk about) more features.
+This mitigates the risk of false promises, but puts the company at a disadvantage to competitors who have (or are willing to talk about) more features–or those who already have them.
 Once a product attracts competition, and in particular once the market is mature enough that companies submit detailed RFPs, it becomes more and more difficult to sell only what’s currently available.

 Approaches to resolve